ConstBob/TensorRT-Edge-LLM/README.md

 1. **INT4(W4A16)**: All the weights are quantized in INT4 using awq recipe, but all the compute are in FP16 precision.
 INT4 can reduce memory footprint significantly, but in TensorRT 10.4 the latency is worse than FP16 due to unfused INT4 GEMM kernels.

 #### Customized Models
-1. Decoder-only LLaMa series and QWen series are likely to be supported if it fits in Thor memory, but they are not fully tested.
+1. Decoder-only Llama series and Qwen series are likely to be supported if it fits in Thor memory, but they are not fully tested.
 1. Other model series will likely not be supported due to the Tokenizer implementation and model architecture difference.

 ### Other Platforms